nealav/so-you-want-a-job/README.md

 * [Ten Rules for Negotiating a Job Offer, Haseeb Qureshi](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/)
 * [Salary Negotiation: Make More Money, Be More Valued, Patrick McKenzie](https://www.kalzumeus.com/2012/01/23/salary-negotiation/)
 * [How Not To Bomb Your Offer Negotiation](https://www.freecodecamp.org/news/how-not-to-bomb-your-offer-negotiation-c46bb9bc7dea/)

+## Epilogue

+1. Write down all your advices and learnings (and send them to me!).
+Go make a GitHub repo right now where after every interview you write down at least one thing you learned (technically, behaviorally etc.).
+It will help your career and be a great reference guide to yourself and others as you go through your journey.
+When you are 40 or 50 it will be an absolute blast to see how your thinking evolved and changed.

+2. Keep track of your journey.
+Go make another repo of general career (or otherwise!) things you've done.
+You read a book and liked it?
+Throw it down in a list somewhere.
+You saw a repo you liked?
+Throw it down!
+We all keep giant piles of bookmarks.
+I think it is more fun to keep them in repos.
+I enjoy cataloguing.
+It motivates me to keep adding more things I liked and have done.
+Plus if anyone asks you for career advice or life advice you can point them to your repo of things you liked/helped you, and the community will be so much better off.

+3. Always be applying.
+Make sure you can do at least 1 phone screen per week.
+Applying enough to get about 1 phone screen per week should be considered part of your job (about 10 jobs per week should be target).
+Even if you fail the phone screen that's fine.
+You should want to be able to pass phone screens though.
+Keep track of different interviewing techniques and difficulties of interviewing at various companies.

 ## Miscelaneous Guides